dtcenter/METdataio/docs/Contributors_Guide/update_database_schema.rst

 Background
 ===========

-The METdataio METdbLoad module is used to load input data into the METviewer database.
+The METdataio METdbLoad module is used to load input data into the METplus Analysis database.
 It is important that the database schema is updated when the following conditions apply:

 * The MET tool has introduced a *new linetype*
 * The MET tool has *modified one or more existing linetype(s)*

-* A new METplus *coordinated release*
-  (i.e. x.y METplus release with all components: METplus, MET, METviewer, METdataio, METcalcpy, METplotpy)
-* A new *bugfix* or *beta release* of the METplus components: METdataio and MET
+If no changes exist, then an update to the database schema is unnecessary.

 Steps
 =====